contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 Please note that these contents are not persisted which means two things:

  * you will have to upload again the file after reloading the request .
- * you can't run such requests using the Maven Plugin,
+ * you can't run such requests using the Maven Plugin.

 ## Edition helpers